 - Encourage your child to let you know if they come across material or receive messages that make them feel uncomfortable or threatened.

 - Report threatening or inappropriate messages to the police and your Internet service provider.

 - Get to know which websites your teenager visits the most and visit them yourself to ensure there is no offensive or questionable content.

 - Make sure your teenager has adjusted the privacy settings on their social networking accounts so that only friends can see their photos, comments or any information they post.

-- Remind your teenager that anything posted on a social networking site can be seen by anyone -- parents, teachers or future bosses - even if the delete it (someone may have already taken a screenshot).
+- Remind your teenager that anything posted on a social networking site can be seen by anyone - parents, teachers or future bosses - even if the delete it (someone may have already taken a screenshot).

 - Remind your child to get permission from others, including friends, before posting pictures of them on social networking sites.